 Formalised training events often follow the new modular approach tailored to the individual’s needs, which can include Basic Marshalling, Incident Theory, Incident Handling/Practical, Fire Theory and Fire Practical, First Marshal on Scene (also incorporating basic First Aid), Communications, Flagging, Report Writing, Assessment, Leadership, Mentoring, Specialist, Speed, Karting, Rallying.
 These events often occur in the quieter season between November and March – but please keep an eye out on the website and other media for the promotion of any upcoming events.

 With changing regulations and the sharing of good practice – it is recommended that marshals attend training events regularly.
 Remember – MSA-registered volunteer marshals are required to attend regular training days in order to acquire and maintain their marshalling grades too (please see the Grading Section for duty specific requirements).
 Their high level of training means that MSA-registered marshals are held in high regard across the globe.
 Over 500 British marshals regularly attend a wide range of overseas events each year – at the invitation of the organisers – to share their expertise… make sure you are one of them!

-If you are interested in helping one of our many training teams – please get in touch with your Regional Officer in the first place, or contact myself.
+If you are interested in helping one of our many training teams – please get in touch with your Regional Training Officer.
 If you would like to consider becoming an MSA Instructor, please visit their website for further information: www.msauk.org/Officials/Roles/MSA-Trainers